krOoze/Hello_Triangle/README.md

 In Linux distro you would do e.g.:

     $ g++ --std=c++14 -Wall -m64 -D_DEBUG -I$VULKAN_SDK/include -oHelloTriangle HelloTriangle.cpp -L$VULKAN_SDK/lib -lvulkan -lxcb -lxcb-keysyms

+There are annoying (on purpose) TODOs generated on build.
+They can be disabled by defining `NO_TODO`.

 Run
 ------------------------